Incidentallyb/vector/content/messages/balance-success-harm.md

 You have been making some very difficult decisions so far, and your experiments are starting to show results.

-[cCc]
-In order to keep the balance of success vs harm, we have a few options for you, each will affect your success and harm rating.
+To keep the balance of success vs harm, we have a few options for you, each will affect your success and harm rating.

-[cCc]
-(To keep the balance of success vs harm, we have a few options for you, each will affect your success and harm rating.)

 Would you like to: